SAP-archive/xsk/README.md

 - Will there be limitations that will not be mitigated?

   > You can get the up-to-date list of covered [features](https://github.com/SAP/xsk/wiki/Readiness) as well as the [limitations](https://github.com/SAP/xsk/wiki/Limitations)

-- Is the support of PostgreSQL only possible in principle or will this be officially supported?

-  > Yes, it is officially supported.
-Features specific for HANA Cloud like HDI, Calculation Views are not available for PostgreSQL.

 ## Cheat Sheet